Thesis and Dissertation Preparation and Submission Timeline

 - Permission form to allow the manuscript to be made available on the Atatürk Institute website.
 This form is available from the Institute's Secretariat Office.

-Note: Students cannot graduate until the final submission is received in full by the Atatürk Institute's Secretariat Office.
+Note: Degree candidates cannot graduate until the final submission is received in full by the Atatürk Institute's Secretariat Office.